cloojure/modern-cljs/tut16.md

 Elapsed time: 27.700 sec
 ```

-This is the first time we explicitly used the `http-kit` asynchronous
+This is the first time we have explicitly used the `http-kit` asynchronous
 web server and as you see the `tdd` task first downloaded and then
 started it.

-> NOTE 3: actually the `reload` tasks internally uses `http-kit` to
+> NOTE 3: Actually the `reload` tasks internally uses `http-kit` to
-> establish a websocket connection with the browser, but it it uses an
+> establish a websocket connection with the browser, but it uses an
-> older release of it.
+> older release.

 The `-v` option correctly instructed the `watch` subtask
 to set its mode to `verbose`.
 If you now modify one of the watched